 Sagittal and transverse Fast Spin Echo (FSE) T2-weighted sequences from caudal T12 to cranial L1 were performed using a low-field MRI (Hitachi Lucente 0.4 Tesla, Berkshire, UK), revealing increased T2-weighted signal intensity of the cranial articular process and cranial half of the left pedicle of T13, expanding into the epaxial musculature along the body of T13, and extradural material with similar signal characteristics extending into the left side of the spinal canal at the cranial aspect of the body of T13 (Figure 2).
 This material resulted in an estimated cord compression of 40%; at this level the spinal cord was T2 hyperintense.
 All included intervertebral discs were normally hydrated and without evidence of associated disc extrusion.
 The included retroperitoneal and peritoneal structures were unremarkable.
 Given the compressive nature of the lesion, exploratory surgery with the attempt to decompress the spinal cord was performed.

 In particular, a left T13 pediculectomy was performed to decompress the spinal cord and a suspected neoplastic tissue arising from the left pedicle was excised and sent for histopathology.
 The spinal cord appeared swollen but macroscopically did not seem to be affected by the pathological process.
+The tiny fractured articular process of T13 vertebra was removed, whilst the stability of the vertebral column was not affected as only pediculectomy was performed.
 Systemic dexamethasone (Dexamethasone, Hameln, Gloucester, UK) 1 mg/kg, IV, once and topical methylprednisolone (Depo-medron, Pfizer, NY, USA) 0.1 mg/kg, epidural, once were used during surgery as round cell tumour was suspected.
 After six days of hospitalisation, the ferret was discharged on dexamethasone 1.5 mg/kg, PO, q 24 h and clindamycin (Antirobe, Zoetis, NJ, USA) 14 mg/kg, PO, q 12 h.
-At discharge, she was non-ambulatory paraparetic and comfortable.
+The latter was elected due to its broad-spectrum effect against to aerobic and anaerobic bacteria, and protozoa, and its indications for wounds, abscesses and/or osteomyelitis.
+At discharge, the ferret was non-ambulatory paraparetic and comfortable.
+One week later, enrichment culture from the wound revealed infection by Bacillus cereus, sensitive to fluoroquinolones; thus clindamycin was discontinued and was replaced by enrofloxacin (Baytril, Bayer, Leverkusen, Germany) 15 mg/kg, PO, q 24h, for a two-week course.